 Don’t Break The Law

-As a gardener you may well have unwelcome cats calling in on your garden as they do their daily rounds but it is important to remember that the cat is someone’s property and pet.
+As a gardener you may well have unwelcome cats calling in on your garden as they do their daily rounds but it is important to remember that the cat is someone’s property as well as a pet.
 Perhaps the only companion of an elderly person or much loved by a young child.

 All cats – domestic and feral – are protected by the Animal Welfare Act of 2006 and it is an offence to trap or intentionally kill or harm them in any way.

-Domestic cats are considered by law as property so anyone killing or injuring a cat can be charged under the Criminal Damage Act 1971 and so they should be.
+Domestic cats are considered by law as the property of the owner so anyone killing or injuring a cat can be charged under the Criminal Damage Act 1971 and so they should be.
 Also, because the cat is considered property, the act of taking a cat and dropping it off somewhere is theft in the eyes of the law so do not do it.

 Yes it is frustrating when they dig up your seedlings or leave you a not so nice surprise for when you go to plant something but cats are just doing what cats do just the same as a dog would crap on your front lawn if was unattended.

 There are plenty of harmless but effective cat deterrents reviewed on this site that will put cats off visiting your garden in a humane and safe way so use them rather than reverting to something that is cruel, illegal or probably both.